d2l-ai/d2l-en/chapter_introduction/intro.md

 interactions with an environment, their performance improves.
-Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues, until the developers themselves *learn* and decide that it's time to update the software.
+Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues, until the developers themselves *learn* and decide that it is time to update the software.
 In this book, we will teach you the fundamentals of machine learning, and focus in particular on deep learning, a powerful set of techniques driving innovations in areas as diverse as computer vision, natural language processing, healthcare,